govlog/pytaskpool/README.rst

     $ cd pytaskpool
     $ sudo python setup.py install

+or even in a zip over http : https://github.com/govlog/pytaskpool/archive/master.zip

 Usage
 =====

 This sample code will simultanously launch 8 functions with differents parameters using a pool of 8 processes.
-The results returned by all launched functions will be get by the method get_sorted_results(), which is a generator returning the function result in order.
+The results returned by all launched functions will be get by the method get_sorted_results(), which is a generator returning the functions results in order.

 The excepted execution time should be 1 second.